auriorx/pokemart-auto-redeemer/README.md

 # Pokémart Auto Redeemer
-This package contains an application you can use to insert Pokémon Trading Card Game Online (PTCGO) codes automatically.
+This package contains the source for an application you can use to insert Pokémon Trading Card Game Online (PTCGO) codes automatically.

+The source requires Visual Studio 2019 Preview and .NET Core 3.1 to open/use.

-Two versions of the application are included:
+On the 'release' page I've provided you with versions of the application:
 * The 'self-contained' version.
 This version includes all the external prerequisites in order to run the application (in this case .NET Core 3.1).
 * The 'framework-dependent' version.
 This is the application only.
 Upon opening the application you will be prompted to install the prerequisites.